About the PSAEE

 We will need all the support we can get to see the necessary changes to internal and external government hiring processes in Canada.
 By the current policies and practices of hiring, the merit of trained and able citizens is, in effect, being negated through administrative processing configurations.
 The PSAEE is aimed at formalizing the concerns of citizens of colour and assisting them with filing complaints and connecting them with lawyers wherever there arises a reasonable concern over fairness, discrimination, or error.
 We also offer specialized, targeted programs aimed at removing "the traditional" administrative barriers for citizens of colour who are looking for work in government.
 We want to see that the public service is moving in a direction towards a functionally representative governance which reflects the diverse Canadian population and the variances within it.
 We want to see the formation of a workforce which does not derive a sense of unity that is premised on ideas of a homogeneous workforce, but on a diverse one.
 The statistics, the lived experiences, and the visual observations all point to problems in the hiring process.
 These problems are present, but they do not need to be if there is a willingness and an earnestness to introduce a progressive change.

 We are doing many things.
 Our organization wants to remove systemic barriers by developing a legal response foundation and capability which will allow individuals to challenge questionable decisions when they otherwise would have moved past without posing a justified line of inquiry or pursuing any form of formal action.
 Any donations we receive and any fundraising we engage in are all going to be aimed towards these important areas.
 We hope that the interests of diverse groups of citizens in working for the government are validated by employment offers by a public service of the future.
 We do not want to see citizens of colour being told that they did not talk, look, understand, and behave in a way consistent with the constructed measures of competence - standards which impose upon the very identity of citizens of colour.
 The concept of merit must be rethought to encompass the rich variance in interpersonal styles and different personalities which are found in the diverse Canadian population.
 We do not want the discretionary "right fit" judgment of HR to give preference to any race.
-All such concerns, to be clear, are questions of acceptance or rejection of identities in select spaces; they are concerns of 'control' over the distribution of identifies in public offices.
+All such concerns, to be clear, are questions of acceptance or rejection of identities in select spaces; they are concerns of 'control' over the distribution of identities in public offices.
 All citizens who are governed by the laws of the land must get fair and just opportunity to work in the public service if they so wish.
-Most importantly, we want a public service which demonstrates a high confidence in the institution of education for all citizens equally.
+Most importantly, we want a public service which demonstrates a "high" confidence in the institution of education for all citizens equally.
 We do not want to see citizens of colour with Bachelor's and Master's degrees from SFU, UVIC, UBC, and other well known universities being refused employment in government.
 All of these are problems at present, and we are doing our level best to further discussion on these issues and create the necessary changes.

 It is very important that citizens of colour look to work and are able to get employment within the public service in socially significant roles and the PSAEE is here to help.
 I encourage anyone to write to us to express their concerns, views, and ideas - we consider all input.
 Thank you,